What is the Best Car For A New Zealand Roadtrip?

 The first aspect that will impact your choice of vehicle is where in New Zealand you will actually be driving.
 New Zealand is a diverse country and experiences a range of different climates.
 In certain parts of the country, you may not experience snow and ice on the road.
 Many sections of the North Island do not have regular snowfall, and neither do a lot of coastal regions.

 If you are heading to any alpine regions, particularly the Southern Alps, you will need to take extra care as there is frequent snowfall throughout winter.
 If you are driving on rural roads, the conditions may be more challenging than you are used to.
 The winding, steep inclines of the roads can present additional hazards.
 Conditions are changeable in New Zealand, and you should carefully monitor weather conditions and follow local advice.
+A small car may help you to more easily navigate the small, mountain roads.

 Four wheel drive vehicles can give drivers a better handle on driving in icy conditions.
 Four wheel drive and all-wheel drive vehicles can help drivers move through the snow better than a two-wheel drive.
 If you are heading to the ski fields, you may find that simply having the additional space is a benefit.
 If you are driving on rural roads with more challenging terrain you may find a four wheel drive vehicle is better equipped to deal with the conditions.